tsileo/microblog.pub/docs/user_guide.md

 Bookmarks allow you to like objects without notifying the author.

-It is basically a "private like", and allow you to easily access them later.
+It is basically a "private like", and allows you to easily access them later.

 It will also prevent objects to be pruned.

 ### Webmentions

-Sending webmention to ping mentioned websites is done automatically once a public note is authored.
+Sending webmentions to ping mentioned websites is done automatically once a public note is authored.

 Receiving a webmention will trigger a notification, increment the webmentions counter on the object and the source page will be displayed on the object permalink.